hypertrial/stacking_sats_pipeline/README.md

 1. Clone this repository
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the data extraction tools to build your dataset
+3. Run the main script to collect and merge all data: `python main.py`
 4. Use the prepared data for your strategy development

 ## Integration with Challenge